 Not Maintaining Temperature

 Maintaining good temperatures of both the nutrient solution and the air are often overlooked by beginners to hydroponics.

 The amount of dissolved oxygen in the nutrient solutions goes down as the temperature of it rises.
-Less oxygen affects the root health and the higher temperature is the preferred environment to pathogens, like those that cause root rot.
+Less oxygen affects the root health and the higher temperature is the preferred environment for pathogens, like those that cause root rot.
 Try to keep the nutrient solution between 65-75 degrees.

-Temperature can affect a plant in different ways, depending on the stage of growth its in.
+Temperature can affect a plant in different ways, depending on the stage of growth it’s in.
 If the temperature is too hot or cold, seeds may not germinate, flowers and fruit may not form, or growth will slow.
 Different varieties of plants also have different temperature requirements.
 For example, if lettuce or broccoli get too hot, they will bolt.
-For the best harvest, do some research on the optimum growing conditions for the variety of plant you’re looking to grow.
+For the best harvest, do some research on the optimum growing conditions for the variety of plants you’re looking to grow.

-As a beginner to hydroponics you’re bound to make some mistakes, that’s part of learning!
+As a beginner to hydroponics, you’re bound to make some mistakes, that’s part of learning!
 Researching things ahead of time will increase your chances of having a successful hydroponic garden!